Accessibility Skip to main content

 Links to NHS commissioning intentions

 Work very closely with NHS colleagues to deliver an integrated service.
-This includes end-of-life services, hospital discharge placements for people and community services that are NHS-led, such as integrated care.
-For End of Life commissioning informationsee palliative and end-of-life care.
+This includes end of life services, hospital discharge placements for people and community services that are NHS-led, such as integrated care.
+For End of Life commissioning information, please see palliative and end of life care.